Gamzesavcioglu/Compression-Algorithms/README.md

-# ProgramlamaLab-1_2
+# Compression Algorithms
-  Projede karakter tabanlı LZ77, DEFLATE sıkıştırma algoritmaları kullanılarak dosya sıkıştırma uygulaması gerçekleştirilmiştir.
+  In the project, file compression application was carried out by using character-based LZ77, DEFLATE compression algorithms.